gauravsidana241/Fynd-Products-App/README.md

 ## Future scope
 The app can be enhanced by allowing the user to upload images of the product.
 Currently I have used a place holder image\
-Allowing the fields such as Exlusive!
+Allowing for fields such as Exlusive!
 Limited sale! etc as radio button and then displaying them on each product card.\
 Checking the quantity to show "Only 2 items left" when quantity is less than eg. 3.\
 Filter option to filter the products shown.